Technology

 Electrical energy is generated when the motor brakes or when the motor shaft is moved by an external torque.
 The voltage UP increases.

 If UP exceeds the overvoltage limit, the brake chopper is switched on.
-The brake chopper controls the current through the brake resistor.
-In the brake resistor the excess energy is dissipated and converted to heat.
+The brake chopper controls the current through the braking resistor.
+In the braking resistor the excess energy is dissipated and converted to heat.
 The voltage UP drops again.